snur206/reading-notes/401/class17notes.md

 ## Things I want to know more about

-Auth02 and the difference between that and Auth0, if there is any.
+OAuth2 and the difference between that and AuthO, if there is any.